LotusLotus

 by

-The Indian Tripiṭaka Master Vinītaruci
+The Tripiṭaka Master Vinītaruci from India

 Thus I have heard:

-At one time the Buddha was staying on the Gṛdhrakūṭa Mountain, near the capital city [Rājagṛha], together with a multitude of 62,000 great bhikṣus, a multitude of 80 koṭi Bodhisattva-Mahāsattvas, and sixty koṭi one hundred thousand upāsakas from the kingdom of Magadha.
+At one time the Buddha was staying on the Gṛdhrakūṭa Mountain, near the city of Rājagṛha, together with 62,000 great bhikṣus, 80 koṭi Bodhisattva-Mahāsattvas, and 60 koṭi 100,000 upāsakas from the kingdom of Magadha.

-Then Maitreya Bodhisattva-Mahāsattva said to the Buddha, "Yes, World-Honored One, You best know Your time.
-Buddha-Tathāgatas have accomplished the ultimate of all dharmas.
-I pray only that You will pronounce it, enabling Your Dharma-eye to stay long in the world."
+Then Maitreya Bodhisattva-Mahāsattva said to the Buddha, “Yes, World-Honored One, You best know the right time.
+The Buddha-Tathāgata has realized the ultimate of all dharmas.
+I pray only that You will pronounce it, enabling Your Dharma-eye to abide in the world for a long time.”

-At that time, in the assembly, the god-sons from Maheśvara Heaven and a multitude of 80 koṭi gods from Pure Abode Heavens, together with their retinues, surrounded the Buddha and bowed down their heads at the feet of the Buddha.
-Joining their palms reverently, they said to the Buddha, "World-Honored One, the Mahāyāna Vaipulya Total Retention Dharma Door has been taught in the past by innumerable Buddha-Tathāgatas, who are Arhats, Samyak-Saṁbuddhas.
-We pray only that the Tathāgata will now also expound it to bring benefits, comfort, and delight to innumerable humans and gods and to enable the Buddha Dharma to abide in the world."
+In the assembly, the god-king Maheśvara’s sons and 80 koṭi gods from pure abode heavens, together with their retinues, surrounded the Buddha and bowed their heads down at His feet.
+Joining their palms reverently, they said to the Buddha, “World-Honored One, the Mahāyāna Vaipulya Total Retention Dharma Door has been taught in the past by innumerable Buddha-Tathāgatas, also called Arhats, Samyak-Saṁbuddhas.
+We pray only that the Tathāgata now will also expound it to bring benefits, comfort, and delight to innumerable gods and humans, and to enable the Buddha Dharma to abide in the world for a long time.”

-Then the World-Honored One asked Maitreya Bodhisattva-Mahāsattva, "Ajita, from the night I attained Buddhahood to the time when I will enter the Nirvāṇa Without Remnant, are there evil karmas resulting from oversights in what has been done, spoken, thought of, and pondered by the Buddha's body, mouth, and mind?"
+Then the World-Honored One asked Maitreya Bodhisattva-Mahāsattva, “Ajita, from the night I attained Buddhahood to the time when I will enter the nirvāṇa without remnant, are there evil karmas arising from oversights in what has been done, spoken, thought of, and pondered by the Buddha’s body, voice, and mind?”

 Maitreya Bodhisattva-Mahāsattva replied, "No, World-Honored One."